fabioo2/chatbotGame/README.md

 # This is a Covid-19 Self-Assessment Chat bot.

-The code for index.js was forked from the repository mentioned above.
+The code for front-end was forked from the repository mentioned above.
 Game.js was modified and turned into a COVID-19 chatbot as part of an Assignment for PROG8110 - Mobile Applications Development